-Day 5: Travel to Cayambe Refuge.
-We make our way through the small village of Cayambe to have a close look at the simple rural architecture, which typifies villages in the Andean foothills.
-The road changes as we gain more elevation becoming more and more rigorous.
+Day 5: Travel to Cayambe Refuge (4,648m/15,249ft): We make our way through the small village of Cayambe to have a close look at the simple rural architecture, which typifies villages in the Andean foothills.
+The road changes as we gain more elevation, becoming more and more rigorous.
 Depending on road conditions, we may hike the last section of road and allow the jeeps to go on ahead with our equipment.
-When we reach the famous Cayambe Refuge, we will be treated with breathtaking views of the precipitous Glaciar Hermoso, the “beautiful glacier”.
+When we reach the famous Cayambe Refuge, we will be treated to breathtaking views of the precipitous Glaciar Hermoso, the “beautiful glacier”.
 In the afternoon, we will take a short hike above camp as far as the entrance to the upper glacier.
 This trip may take up to two hours in total.
 In the evening, if the skies are clear, we will enjoy the alpenglow at sunset showing our route up the south and western flanks of Cayambe.

-Day 8: Travel to Cotopaxi Region (Recovery Day).
-We leave Cayambe and travel to one of the excellent haciendas or lodges located on the north side of the Cotopaxi National Park (most commonly we stay at Tambopaxi).
+Day 8: Travel to Cotopaxi Region (Recovery Day): We leave Cayambe and travel to one of the excellent haciendas or lodges located on the north side of the Cotopaxi National Park (most commonly at Tambopaxi).
 We review the workings of our team on our climb of Cayambe and discuss the coming ascent of Cotopaxi.
 This will be a well-earned day of rest, but you’ll also enjoy stretching your legs on a walk and enjoying the great views.

-Day 16: Depart Quito
+Day 15: Depart Quito.